selimoksuz/risk-model-pipeline/README.md

 # risk-model-pipeline

 Production-ready scaffold for a modular risk modelling pipeline (WOE → PSI → FS → Model → Calibration → Report).
 This repo is structured for incremental development and easy Git usage.

+The reference pipeline trains Logistic Regression, XGBoost, LightGBM and GAM models with automatic hyper-parameter tuning (≤20 minutes per model) and performs feature selection via the Boruta algorithm.

 ## Quickstart